Amanda Reed lives in Ontario,

 citizens of Canadian society stand up against the 'Canadian Mofia' and

 say enough is enough.
-Thank you for visiting this blog, it's a great first
+Thank you for visiting this blog, it's a great

 step.

-“it will grow large and very strong, as he
+“it will grow large and very

-could not; because its leaves change in the fall, such as a child's soul
+could not; because its leaves change in the fall, such as

-has brilliant colour.”
+has brilliant colour”

-Amanda Reed about choosing a sugar maple
+Amanda Reed about choosing a sugar

-tree
+maple tree

 .